syn-chromatic/discord-bg-removal-bot/README.md

 - ACTIVITY_TEXT — For displaying the bot's activity status, such as *"Watching TEXT"*
 - RELAY_CHANNEL_ID — For sending images to a different channel from where the command is used then retrieving the image url and inserting it into an embed for previewing of processed images

+## Optional Command Configuration
+You can find the variables in `/variables/command_variables/rembg_variables.py`
 ### Rembg Command Variables
 - max_frames_animated — The bot will reject to process requested multi-frame inputs that have more than the assigned frames count
 - max_px_image — The bot will reject to process requested single-frame inputs that are above the assigned pixel count in width or height